 You need some crystalline sodium hydroxide, generally sold as 'caustic soda', or 'lye'.
 You should be able to find it in a hardware store in the household cleaning chemical section.
 It is typically sold in plastic jars of 500g or 1lb.
 Here in Australia, for example, Bunnings stores stock caustic soda.

 If you can't find caustic soda or lye sold as such, in a pinch you could try Drano, which contains caustic soda along with a few other things.
 Unfortunately, bleach seems to be a major ingredient too, and the chlorine it releases can be corrosive to ordinary grades of stainless steel.
 You might end up with a dull, matt finish on the stainless surface, or possibly even rust.
 Keep an eye on the overall effect if you intend to use Drano.
-In any case, make sure you buy the crystalline version of Drano, not the pre-mixed solution.
+(Autosol metal polish, from an auto store, might bring the shine back if need be, but it leaves a wax film on the metal that is food-safe.
+I'd be inclined to strip the wax off with some kind of strong solvent and detergent.)
+And as for the Drano, buy the crystalline version, not the pre-mixed solution.
 You can then mix up a suitably strong brew.

 Some oven cleaners contain a fair bit of caustic soda too, so if all else fails, you could try a good douse of whatever you can get along these lines.